oleks/eduroam-wpa_supplicant/README.md

 offer installers to end-users, including a shell-script for Linux users (which could be regarded as primitive, but honest documentation).
-Some institutions do offer raw `wpa_supplicant` documentation, but do so in an ad-hoc fashion (i.e., without any guarantee that the configuration will work at another institution).
+Some institutions do offer raw `wpa_supplicant` documentation, but do so in an ad-hoc fashion (i.e., without any guarantee that the configuration will work at any other institution).

 This is an attempt to establish a unified `wpa_supplicant` configuration, that works across the board.
 For now however, this is just an undocumented